carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

 ``-use_counters``
   Use `coverage counters`_ to generate approximate counts of how often code blocks are hit; defaults to 1.
+``-reduce_inputs``
+  Try to reduce the size of inputs while preserving their full feature sets;
+  defaults to 1.
 ``-use_value_profile``
   Use `value profile`_ to guide corpus expansion; defaults to 0.
 ``-only_ascii``